 Mastectomies permit patients to conquer cancer and lead healthy, thriving lives as breast cancer survivors.

+Dr. Elsa Maria Raskin, MD graduated from University of Geneva Faculty of Medicine.
 She completed residency at NYU Langone Medical Center.
-She has a state license in Connecticut.
+She is certified by the Board Certified and has a state license in Connecticut.

 Residency: NYU Langone Medical Center